Loading...

 How to consume egg omelet, indian paneer cheese without glucose spikes

-Incorporate vegetables like spinach, bell peppers, or mushrooms into your omelet.
-These provide fiber and can help moderate the rise in glucose levels.
+Incorporate non-starchy vegetables like spinach, bell peppers, or mushrooms into your omelet.
+These can help slow down the digestion and absorption of carbohydrates.

 Stay Hydrated